wacncontent/CustomizeTool/removeCommentOutput2/articles/sql-database/sql-database-elastic-scale-manage-credentials.md

      Do not use User ID values in the form of "username@server" -- instead just use "username".
 This is because credentials must work against both the Shard Map Manager database and individual shards, which may be on different servers.

-* **User Credentials for Shard Map Manager Access**:  When instantiating the Shard Map Manager in an application that is not going to administer shard maps, use credentials that have read-only permissions on the global shard map.
+* **User credentials for shard map manager access**:  When instantiating the shard map manager in an application that is not going to administer shard maps, use credentials that have read-only permissions on the global shard map.
 The information retrieved from the global shard map under these credentials are used for [data-dependent routing](/documentation/articles/sql-database-elastic-scale-data-dependent-routing) and to populate the shard map cache on the client.
 The credentials are provided through the same call pattern to **GetSqlShardMapManager** as shown above:

         // Obtain shard map manager.
         ShardMapManager shardMapManager = ShardMapManagerFactory.GetSqlShardMapManager(